stefanljusic10/BIT-final/README.md

 ## How to Run the Project

 This is primarily a front-end project.
 It is deployed via Netlify: [LINK].
-Yet it also requires back-end (a database) for all of the core functionalities to work properly.
+Yet it also requires a back-end (a database) for all of the core functionalities to work properly.
 The server is deployed via: [LINK].

 ## Credits